 State law requires that we conduct tornado drills.
-In the event of a real tornado, the Porter County Sheriff's Department contacts the schools with full details of the threat.
-Appropriate actions are then taken to insure the safety of all children.
+In the event of a real tornado, appropriate actions will be taken to ensure the safety of all children.

 Emergency Days Requiring Late Start or Early Release of School:

 At times, it may be necessary to delay the start of or close our schools because of an emergency or unsafe situation for our students.
 Please develop and periodically review appropriate plans for the possibility of a delayed start, early dismissal, or school closing with your child.